shaneknapp/docs/content/admin/new_hub.md

 After this PR is merged, perform the `git push` in your image repo.
-This will trigger the workflow that builds the image, pushes it to the Artifact Registry, and finally creates a commit that updates the image hash in `hubploy.yaml` and pushes to the datahub repo.
+This will trigger the workflow that builds the image, pushes it to the Artifact Registry, and finally creates a commit that updates the image hash in `hubploy.yaml` and pushes to the `cal-icor-hubs` repo.
 Once this is merged in to `staging`, the deployment pipeline will run and your hub will finally be deployed.

 #### Hubs inheriting an existing single-user server image